-Broward County Public Schools, through the Department of Diversity, Prevention & Intervention (DPI), provide education and awareness of substance use in an effort to promote the academic success, health, and well-being of students.
-This department provides schools with curriculum and materials to promote awareness and prevention.
+Broward County Public Schools, through the Department of School Climate & Discipline (SC&D), provide education and awareness of substance use in an effort to promote the academic success, health, and well-being of students.
+This department provides schools with curriculum, materials and pro-social clubs to promote awareness and prevention.
 Every October, BCPS observes National Substance Abuse Prevention Month.
 This observance highlights the vital role of substance abuse prevention in both individual and community health, while remembering those who have lost their lives to substance abuse.
 Broward Schools observes World No Tobacco Day (WNTD) every year on May 31.
-Sponsored by the World Health Organization (WHO) since 1987, its goal is to highlight the health risks associated with tobacco use and encourage governments to adopt effective policies to reduce smoking and other tobacco use.
+Sponsored by the World Health Organization (WHO) since 1987, its goal is to highlight the health risks associated with tobacco/nicotine use and encourage governments to adopt effective policies to reduce smoking and other tobacco/nicotine use.
 Additionally, prevention efforts across the district include Red Ribbon Week and school-based Health and Wellness Fairs.

-\\Note: These services are being proposed for general education students
+^{}Note: These services are being proposed for general education students

-Students who have been suspended for substance-related infractions are referred to Substance Abuse Counselors/Abeyance Case Managers that conduct substance abuse evaluations.
+Students who have been suspended for substance-related infractions are referred to Substance Abuse/Expulsion Abeyance Case Managers that conduct substance abuse evaluations.
 In addition, consultation and intervention services may be provided for students who have not committed a drug or alcohol related offense but are at high-risk for drug and/or alcohol involvement.
 Substance abuse referrals can come from school-based administration, guidance counselors, teachers, parents, etc. Students may also seek out services on their own.